hasura/graphql-engine/console/README.md

 ### Run console development server

-Hasura console can be developed in two modes, `server` or `cli` mode.
-If you are looking to add/tweak functionality related to migrations, check out [Develop with Hasura CLI](#develop-with-hasura-cli-cli-mode), otherwise check out [Develop with Hasura GraphQL engine](#develop-with-hasura-graphql-engine-server-mode).
+Massbit console can be developed in two modes, `server` or `cli` mode.
+If you are looking to add/tweak functionality related to migrations, check out [Develop with Massbit CLI](#develop-with-hasura-cli-cli-mode), otherwise check out [Develop with Massbit GraphQL engine](#develop-with-hasura-graphql-engine-server-mode).

 Both modes require a running instance of GraphQL Engine.
-The easiest way to get Hasura GraphQL engine instance is by Heroku.
+The easiest way to get Massbit GraphQL engine instance is by Heroku.
 You can get it by following the steps given in [this](https://hasura.io/docs/latest/graphql/core/getting-started/heroku-simple.html) link.
-Other methods to install Hasura GraphQL engine are documented [here](https://hasura.io/docs/latest/graphql/core/getting-started/index.html).
+Other methods to install Massbit GraphQL engine are documented [here](https://hasura.io/docs/latest/graphql/core/getting-started/index.html).

 [Dotenv](https://github.com/motdotla/dotenv) is used for setting environment variables for development.
 In production, these environment variables are templated by the server or CLI.

-#### Develop with Hasura GraphQL engine (`server` mode)
+#### Develop with Massbit GraphQL engine (`server` mode)

 In server mode, **migrations** will be disabled and the corresponding functionality on the console will be hidden.